Statistical Algorithms and a Lower Bound for Detecting Planted Clique: Lower Bounds from Statistical Dimension

 Next we address lower bounds on algorithms that use the $\SAMPLE$ oracle.
 We recall that the $\SAMPLE$ oracle returns the value of a function on a single randomly chosen point.
 To estimate the expectation of a function, an algorithm can simply query this oracle multiple times with the same function and average the results.
-A lower bound for this oracle directly translates to a lower bound on the number of samples that any statistical algorithm must use.

 We note that responses of $\SAMPLE$ do not have the room for the possibly adversarial deviation afforded by the tolerance of the $\STAT$ and $\VSTAT$ oracles.
-The ability to use these slight deviations in a coordinated way is used crucially in our lower bounds against $\VSTAT$ and in known lower bounds for SQ learning algorithms.
-This makes proving lower bounds against unbiased statistical algorithms harder and indeed lower bounds for Honest SQ learning (which is a special case of unbiased statistical algorithms) required a substantially more involved argument than lower bounds for the regular SQ model \cite{Yang05}.
+The ability to use these slight deviations in a coordinated way is used crucially in our lower bounds against $\VSTAT$ and in all known lower bounds for SQ learning algorithms.
+While it is possible to derive lower bounds against \sampleoracle algorithms using $m$ queries from lower bounds against algorithms that use $O(m)$ queries to $\STAT(1/m)$ \citeP{Ben-DavidD98}, such lower bound will not suffice for our main application.
+It would only imply the trivial lower bound of $\Omega(n/k)$ queries to $\SAMPLE$ for the planted $k$-biclique problem.
+Proving tighter lower bounds against \sampleoracle algorithms directly is harder and indeed lower bounds for the equivalent Honest SQ learning model required a substantially more involved argument than lower bounds for the regular SQ model \citeP{Yang05}.

-Our lower bounds for unbiased statistical algorithms use a different approach.
-We show a direct simulation of $\SAMPLE$ oracle using $\VSTAT$ oracle.
-This simulation implies that the use of an unbiased statistical oracle does not give additional power to the algorithm and allows us derive lower bounds on unbiased statistical algorithms from Theorem \ref{thm:avgvstat-random}.
+Our lower bounds for \sampleoracle algorithms rely on a direct simulation of the $\SAMPLE$ oracle using the $\VSTAT$ oracle.
+This simulation allows us to derive lower bounds against \sampleoracle algorithms from Theorem \ref{thm:avgvstat-random}.
+We also provide a reverse simulation of $\VSTAT$ oracle using $\SAMPLE$ oracle.

 \eat{ Next observe that $t \cdot p(1-p)$ is the variance of the sum of $t$ random and independent samples of $h(x)$.
 For a sum of Bernoulli random variables, this implies that an estimate of $\E_D[h]$ using $t$ samples will, with at least a constant probability, be within $\sqrt{p(1-p)/t}$ of $\E_D[h]$.
 But also for $t > 1/(p(1-p))$, with at least a constant probability, the error of the estimate will be at least $\sqrt{p(1-p)/t}$, in other words one cannot get a better estimate with high probability using $t$ samples.
 One extreme case we also need to consider is when $t < 1/(p(1-p))$ (say $t<1/p$ for simplicity).
 In this case an estimate obtained from $t$ samples is likely to be 0 and we cannot distinguish (with more than a constant probability) between two values $p$ and $p'$ which are both at most $1/t$.
 Therefore it is necessary to set $\tau$ to be at least $1/t$.
 It is also not hard to see that, for any two distributions $D$ and $D'$ and a function $h$, $\VSTAT(t)$ will give different answers for query $h$ on distributions $D$ and $D'$ whenever it is possible to distinguish (with at least a constant probability) $D$ from $D'$ using the actual mean of $h$ on $t$ samples from $D$. }